jonforums/buildlets/README.md

 In contrast with other well known port-style systems, buildlets enable one to quickly build binary artifacts with minimal ceremony and minimal persistent configuration.
 Typically one downloads a buildlet, runs it, and gets a binary archive.
-How you use the resulting binary is up to you.
+What you do next is up to you.

 Buildlets are very mercenary in their focus and actions.
 No interdependency management.
 No complex configuration nor massive directory trees of persistent